RoDAN4745/RoDAN4745/README.md

-- 👋 Hi, I’m @RoDAN/aditya
+- 👋 Hi, I’m @RoDAN/Aditya
-- 👀 I’m interested in game devlopment
+- 👀 I’m interested in game development
-- 🌱 I’m currently in high school
+- 🌱 I’m currently in college
 - 💞️ I’m looking to collaborate on ...
 - 📫 reach me on discord RoDAN#5446
 :)